 - You may have to return some or all of the financial aid you received.

-- Should your aid be denied, you should be aware that you can file a petition to have that decision reviewed.
+- Should your financial aid be denied, you should be aware that you can file an appeal to have that decision reviewed.

 Satisfactory Academic Progress Appeals